Complementary Time-Space Tradeoff for Self-Stabilizing Leader Election: Polynomial States Meet Sublinear Time: Proof of Main Theorem

-Next we bound the stabilization time.
-By Lemma~\ref{lemma:closure}, it suffices to show that, from any initial configuration, the population enters $\ssafe$ within $O(\goalI)$ interactions with probability $\Omega(1)$; the expected‐time bound then follows.
+Next, we bound the stabilization time.
+By Lemma~\ref{lemma:lsle}, for any $T = \poly(n)$, starting from any configuration the population reaches, within $O(n\log n)$ expected interactions, a configuration $C$ from which a unique leader is preserved for at least $T$ interactions w.h.p.
+Therefore, by Lemma~\ref{lemma:closure}, it suffices to show that, starting from any such configuration $C$, the population reaches a safe configuration within $O(\goalI)$ interactions with probability $\Omega(1)$ (see Definition~\ref{def:safe} for the definition of safe configurations); the expected-time bound then follows.
+(Note that Lemma~\ref{lemma:closure} does not require the unique-leader assumption.)